The Move to Boyd Street

 This picture has been taken from a photograph that appeared in an Owen Sound newspaper showing the militia training for the Fenian Raids and the building was identified as Knox Presbyterian Church.

 During the ministry of Rev. Duncan Morrison, the old frame building became too small for the congregation and plans began for a new one.
-In 1869, the site on Murdock Street (corner of 4th Avenue and 9th Street East) was purchased.
+In 1869, they purchased the site on Murdock Street (corner of 4th Avenue and 9th Street East).
 In 1873, the main section was completed, opened and dedicated.
 Rev. Duncan Morrison visited his native Scotland and secured funds for the church bell.
 [The church bell is now located on the front lawn at Georgian Shores United Church.]

 As the congregation increased, they outgrew the space.
 In 1886, the building was enlarged.
-The congregation worshipped in the Town Hall for several months while construction was underway.
-The May 13, 1886 Advertiser described the enlarged building as “the most attractive and capicious Christian temple in Owen Sound.”
+The congregation worshipped in the Town Hall for several months during construction.
+The May 13, 1886, Advertiser described the enlarged building as “the most attractive and capicious Christian temple in Owen Sound.”

 “ninety feet long, sixty-feet wide, with capacious amphitheatre galleries on both sides and end, capable of seating about one thousand people.
 The semicircular seats in the body of church are a decided improvement in the seating plans of any other church in town, and the plan of having the choir nearly on a level with the Minister’s platform; we think also a great improvement. . . .